Sushmitasubedi07/Docker-/EC2_Transfer_blog.md

 7. Configure **storage, security groups, and network settings**.
 8. Click **Launch**.

-> **[!NOTE]**
-> After the instance is successfully launched in the target region, follow these additional steps to ensure everything works smoothly:
+> **Note** After the instance is successfully launched in the target region, follow these additional steps to ensure everything works smoothly:
 >
 > -   **Verification**
 >     1. Check that the instance is running and accessible.